 The reasons are abundant:

-3. Face to face is more free - you allow for over-run, you allow for more attendees, you encourage free thinking, you hit upon the unexpected, you come up with original ideas, you unblock problems you didn't know were there.
-In fact, sometimes the throw away comment, the small talk or the introduction to someone new is the most valuable to us and our clients.
+Face-to-face is more freeing - you allow for over-run, you allow for more attendees, you encourage free thinking, you hit upon the unexpected, you come up with original ideas, you unblock problems you didn't know were there.
+In fact, sometimes the throwaway comment, the small talk or the introduction to someone new is the most valuable to us and our clients.

-6. Talking of strategic direction, face to face time allows us to get an education.
+Talking of strategic direction, face-to-face time allows us to get an education.
 We find out more about the overarching strategy, get a better handle on the measurement and the numbers that matter.
 We see other ways to boost existing programmes - a PR plan becomes integrated with inbound marketing and vice versa.
 The economies of scale improve as a result and we deliver more value to the CFO.